defold/defold.github.io/manuals/sony-playstation.md

 language: en
 layout: manual
 title: Defold development for PlayStation®4 and PlayStation®5
+toc:
-toc: '["Game development for PlayStation®4 and PlayStation®5 consoles","Registering
+- Game development for PlayStation®4 and PlayStation®5 consoles
-  as developer for PS4 and PS5 game development","PS4™ and PS5™ access in Defold","FAQ"]'
+- Registering as developer for PS4 and PS5 game development
+- PS4™ and PS5™ access in Defold
+- FAQ
 ---

 # Game development for PlayStation®4 and PlayStation®5 consoles